Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 The descriptor that shows up after a transaction has been authorized.
 If the charge is in a pending state, the soft descriptor will be displayed on the customer's statement.

+### Special Handling Rule

+A Special Handling Rule is used for [Global Fleet/Petrol BINs](?path=docs/Resources/Guides/Payment-Sources/Fleet/Fleet.md).
+These rules leave specific digits in in the track data unencrypted for the POS to prompt for additional information *(e.g., Vehicle Number, Odometer Reading, Driver’s License, etc.)*.
+More than one Special Handling Rule can be assigned in a BIN Exclusion table, but the Special Handling Rules cannot share a BIN.

 ### Stand-In-Processing

-Stand-In-Processing _(STIP)_ is a service offered by the Associations that provides transaction processing services on behalf of an unavailable or timed-out issuer.
+Stand-In-Processing *(STIP)* is a service offered by the Associations that provides transaction processing services on behalf of an unavailable or timed-out issuer.

 ### Start Sentinel